 This may include funding for overheads and staff salaries (applications for staffing costs primarily associated with fundraising will only be accepted for a limited grant period and on condition that applicants can demonstrate how the proposed role fits within their wider fundraising strategy).

-Multi-year grants, usually up to a maximum of three years (although longer periods may be considered in exceptional circumstances ie the nature of the project, its likely impact and its longer-term funding options).
+We will fund multi-year grants, usually up to a maximum of three years (although longer periods may be considered in exceptional circumstances ie the nature of the project, its likely impact and its longer-term funding options).

 We will fund innovative or risky projects if it can be shown that the work has the potential to achieve a substantial impact.

 We encourage applications for joint projects that involve organisations working in collaboration and for projects where efforts are being made to secure match-funding.

 We are only able to accept applications from charities – ie an institution established for exclusively charitable purposes.
 As well as charities registered with the Charity Commission, the Office of the Scottish Charity Regulator or the Charity Commission for Northern Ireland, this may include unregistered charities with an annual income of less than £5,000 or charities regulated by another body including universities and higher education corporations, registered Industrial and Provident Societies and registered Friendly Societies.

 When assessing applications, we will consider the ability of a charity to self-fund (including a consideration of its reserves position) or to fund from alternative sources.

 Guidance notes are available in a printable pdf format using the link below.
 These include an overview of what the Racing Foundation’s Trustees will focus on when allocating grant awards.